TeamMidnightDust/MidnightControls/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/LambdAurora/midnightcontrols/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior at [aurora42lambda@gmail.com](mailto:aurora42lambda@gmail.com).
+Please report unacceptable behavior at [motschen@midnightdust.eu](mailto:motschen@midnightdust.eu).

 ## What should I know before I get started?